techgrounds/techgrounds-JonBoers/03_Security/SEC-08.md

 ## Key-terms

-IDS: An Intrusion Detection System (IDS) is a monitoring system that detects suspicious activities and generates alerts when they are detected.
+IDS: An Intrusion Detection System is a monitoring system that detects suspicious activities and generates alerts when they are detected.
 Based upon these alerts, a security operations center (SOC) analyst or incident responder can investigate the issue and take the appropriate actions to remediate the threat.

-IPS: An intrusion prevention system works by actively scanning forwarded network traffic for malicious activities and known attack patterns.
+IPS: An Intrusion Prevention System works by actively scanning forwarded network traffic for malicious activities and known attack patterns.
 The IPS engine analyzes network traffic and continuously compares the bitstream with its internal signature database for known attack patterns.

 NGFW: Next generation Firewall
 In addition to access control, NGFWs can block modern threats such as advanced malware and application-layer attacks.
 According to Gartner's definition, a next-generation firewall must include: